 For our consultations, we will discuss any concerns you are having about your child.
 We will ask questions that will give us the information we need to determine if there is a need for further investigation.

-A screening is similar to a consultation, but during a screening, we administer an informal evaluation directly to the prospective client.
+A screening is similar to a consultation, however during a screening, we administer an informal evaluation directly to the prospective client.
 The informal evaluation will result in a pass or fail grade, and based on the results, we will decide if further standardized testing is warranted.

 A thorough assessment is a process that confirms the proper diagnosis and helps us to decide the best route of intervention for your child.
 An assessment is a detailed process of gathering essential information that includes an interview of the patient and/or the caregiver, formal and informal assessment techniques, results and interpretation, diagnostic data, treatment plan of care, and any further recommendations.